Skip to content

 Mock In-process stub Used for tests; no real inference.

-LlamaCpp llama.cpp Default.
+LlamaCpp llama.cpp Default for language + embedding.
 GGUF files; CPU + Vulkan / CUDA / ROCm GPU.

 OnnxGenAI, WindowsML, OpenVino, TensorRtLlm Reserved Enum slots exist; implementations land in future releases.

-You pick the engine per session with ConfigureSession.
+You pick the engine per session with CreateSession (see the C++ API or wire protocol for the full signature).
 Changing it affects only later CreateAgent calls; existing agents keep the engine they were built with.

 A model can appear in the catalog with multiple variants, each targeting a different engine: